-World class fishing and a vibrant art community make Ilwaco a mixture of great eating, laid back shopping, and exciting adventures.
-From the basalt cliffs of Cape Disappointment to a cozy lavender farm tucked into the hills, you may be surprised what this small fishing village has to offer.
+World-class fishing and a vibrant art community make Ilwaco a great mixture of restaurants, shops, galleries, and exciting adventures.
+From the scenic overlooks of Cape Disappointment State Park to a whimsical lavender farm tucked into the hills, you may be surprised what this small fishing village has to offer.

 Take your fishing rod to Black Lake for trout and bass fishing.
 Hike the trails around the lake or bring along a mountain bike.

 Visit the Columbia Pacific Heritage Museum and learn more about the history of Chinook Nation and Clamshell Railroad.

 Looking for even more inspiration?
 Check out the Best Things To Do in Ilwaco!

 Art enthusiasts need look no further than Ilwaco’s wide variety of shops and galleries.
 Walk along the waterfront and explore the art galleries of Don Nesbit and Marie Powell and jeweler Luisa Mack.

 If you’re looking for some more zen in your life, check out the River Zen Yoga Studio for online and in person classes.

 Restaurants in Ilwaco